Welcome to My Kitchen!

 When the fire is ready, place the kabobs on the grill and cook, brushing with some of the reserved teriyaki sauce and turning so that each side is lightly browned.
 Serve with rice and drizzle with extra sauce at the table.

 Dessert was a fairly simple but fancy-looking Almond Jelly with Grilled Pineapple and Mango Puree.
-I will leave you with a photo; check back soon for the recipe:
+I will leave you with a photo; click for the recipe.

 Jelly with Grilled Pineapple and Mango Puree